 - An assessment of the efficiency of OCTA transit operations based on industry standards for ridership, productivity, farebox recovery, and cost per revenue vehicle hour; - A review of contractor performance for CFR and OC ACCESS services; - A route-level performance evaluation that includes subsidy per boarding, revenue per boarding, and resource allocation (buses); and - A status on the initiatives implemented under the OC Bus 360° Program, including OC Flex and the College Pass Program.
-Summary Through the second quarter of FY 2020-21, the performance of OC Bus service exceeded the performance in the areas of courtesy and reliability as measured by OTP, but fell below the performance standard for safety (DOFR) and reliability with respect to MBRC (CFR).
+Summary Through the third quarter of FY 2020-21, the performance of OC Bus service exceeded standards in the areas of courtesy and reliability as measured by OTP but fell below the performance standard for safety (DOFR) and reliability with respect to MBRC (CFR).
 OC ACCESS performed above standard for all measures of safety, courtesy, and reliability.
-OCTA staff continues to focus on continuous improvement in safety as detailed in the report.
+OCTA staff continue to focus on continuous improvement in safety as detailed in the report.
 In addition to tracking the established key performance indicators, staff will continue to manage the service contracts pursuant to contract requirements and work to identify other strategies to improve overall system performance.
-Attachment Bus Operations Performance Measurements Report, Second Quarter, A. Fiscal Year 2020-21 Prepared by:
+Bus Operations Performance Measurements Report for the Page 4 Third Quarter of Fiscal Year 2020-21 Attachment A. Bus Operations Performance Measurements Report, Third Quarter, Fiscal Year 2020-21 Prepared by:

-Johnny Dunning, Jr.

-Department Manager, Scheduling and Bus Operations Support
+Johnny Dunning, Jr. Department Manager, Scheduling and Bus Operations Support (714) 560-5710 Approved by:

-(714) 560-5710

-Jennifer L. Bergener

-Chief Operating Officer, Operations/

-Deputy Chief Executive Officer
+MAT Beth McCormick Executive Director, Operations (714) 560-5964 Jennifer L. Bergener Chief Operating Officer, Operations/ Deputy Chief Executive Officer (714) 560-5462

-(714) 560-5462

-Approved by:

-Beth McCormick

-Executive Director, Operations

-(714) 560-5964